Three poems sits upon the page.

 For what they hold, lives deep below.

-And on the page, it stays away.
+And on the page, they stay away.

 In page, in dust, all demons die.